Houston Zoo vets save baby elephant in emergency surgery 1 hour after birth

 Nelson and Shanti were reunited after surgery.
 He was soon standing and walking on his own and began to nurse before the day ended.

-The team said it is optimistic he will make a full recover as Shanti and him will continue post-natal exams and spend several days bonding before they join the rest of the herd.
+The team said it is optimistic he will make a full recovery as Shanti and him will continue post-natal exams and spend several days bonding before they join the rest of the herd.

 "We are extremely proud of our dedicated, skilled and experienced elephant and veterinary teams who were thoroughly organized and ready to respond to whatever our new calf needed," said Lisa Marie Avendano, vice president of animal operations at the Houston Zoo.
 "We look forward to continuing to watch Nelson and Shanti bond and introducing him to Houston."